snme/fasterrib/README.md

 # Intro

-This repo contains a [UNet](https://arxiv.org/abs/1505.04597) model for detecting and classifying rib fractures in chest CT scans.
+This repo contains a proof-of-concept [UNet](https://arxiv.org/abs/1505.04597) model for detecting and classifying rib fractures in chest CT scans.
 It is trained on the [RibFrac Grand Challenge](https://ribfrac.grand-challenge.org/) dataset.
 The model's input is a batch of 512x512 axial slices.
 See figure 1 for an example.

 ## Setup